KamilTomczykDev/drawOrAttack/readme.md

 </p>

 # Draw or Attack - Javascript project
-drawOrAttack is a card game inspired by Hearthstone made by Blizzard.
-At the start of the game user gets a set of 3 random cards and then the battle begins.
-The first one that has 0 health loses the game.
-This is my first custom project and I remember It as a huge milestone in my web-dev journey.
-The idea behind the project was to learn vanilla JavaScript, design patterns such as MVC and singleton, CSS and HTML.
+"DrawOrAttack" is a card game inspired by Hearthstone, created by Blizzard.
+At the start of the game, the user receives a set of 3 random cards, and the game begins.
+The first player to reach 0 health points loses the game.
+This project holds a special place as it marks a significant milestone in my web development journey.
+The main goal behind this project was to learn vanilla JavaScript, design patterns such as MVC and Singleton, as well as CSS and HTML.

 # [Live DEMO](https://power-space.vercel.app)